jrjones/InboxForObsidian/InboxForObsidian/README.md

 # Next up prios

-    - Clean up Task Types, write some unit tests
+    - [x] Clean up Task Types, write some unit tests
-    - Data persistence
+    - [x]Data persistence
-    - Obsidian integration
+    - [x]Obsidian integration
+    - [x] rotation and keyboard show/hide handling
     - Advanced paste behavior (handle URLs, short text, long text)
     - Better iOS and macOS citizen (UI/UX: SwiftUI improvements, theming, and advanced features.)
     - AI features - low hanging fruit is selecting an appropriate icon when I don't have one.
 But there's a lot of ideas to explore.
 (This project is to some degree a platform for that exploration, but need some useful functionality first.)

+## Further out (maybe not this weekend)

+- voice ingest (WhisperKit?
+OpenAI's new agentic audio AIs?')
+- visionOS app